 Here is another look with a white based modified thinset mortar.

 The difference in color was just a shift in product.

 5. Embed Ditra membrane into the mortar by running a wooden float across the surface and edges.

 Repeat process, working in manageable sections around the room.

 No need to be overly concerned if mortar seeps out of the edges of the seams.
 Eventually, the whole surface, including the “lugs” will need to be completely covered with thinset.

 The most important part is to achieve full coverage and that all seams are flat.
 It is advisable to check the underside of the sheets to verify complete coverage often.

 You can walk on the membrane immediately after applying.

 6. Now it is time to start installing the heating cables.
 Be sure that your electrician has turned off the power to the dedicated circuit and the cables and sensors have been tested properly with a meter.
+If you looking for an electrician have a look into, Mr Sparky Electrical Services.
 For more specific information please review the Schluter installation manual.
 There are very specific guidelines that need to be followed for warranty coverage.